RickyRomero/hello.rickyromero.com/projects/shut-up/index.md

 ![A screenshot depicting Shut Up's landing page when it launched on iPhone in 2015.
 The screenshot itself is depicted on an iPhone.](projects/shut-up/ios-launch-landing-page.png "4809x2365xno-rounding")

 Two years later, I wrote what became the foundations for Shut Up on most major browsers.
 I'd learned a lot about JavaScript in the 7 years since I'd released Shut Up 1.0.
-Shut Up 3.0 was a complete overhaul which retained all the features users like about the extension, added new features like a configurable keyboard shortcut and localizations, and dramatically improved reliability when hiding and showing comments.
+Version 3.0 was a complete overhaul which retained all the features users like about the extension, added new features like a configurable keyboard shortcut and localizations, and dramatically improved reliability when hiding and showing comments.

 Today, [Shut Up 7](https://github.com/RickyRomero/shut-up-webextension) runs in Chrome, Edge, Firefox, Opera, Brave, and other browsers which use the WebExtensions API.
 It continues to use the same foundations as its 5-years-ago rewrite.